spacetelescope/gwcs/docs/gwcs/legacy_api.rst

 Legacy Interface
 ================

-The Legacy Interface is the original GWCS interface, before the Shared API was defined.
+The Native Interface is the original GWCS interface that allows complete access to GWCS functionality.

 There are three main methods performing transformations and additional ones to help with WCS introspection.

-To evaluate the ``forward`` transform the WCS object can be called as a function.
+``forward()`` method evaluates the WCS transformation from the input frame (first frame in the transform) to the output coordinate frame.
+For convenience, the same can be achieved by invoking the WCS object as a function.

 .. doctest-skip::